schnef/pm/README.md

      ?_assertMatch(deny, pm_pdp:privilege(U2, [AR_w], O1))].
 ```

-Since this implementation lacks the option to have more than one
+Since this implementation currently lacks the option to have more than one
 Policy Class, the unit test is not equivalent to the example.
 The
 example does however make it clear what the authors intend the
 multiple PCs to be used like.